Shorkie Breed Information

 Health

 Shorkies are renowned for their good health and longevity, but they are not completely immune to the ailments that can affect all small dog breeds.
-Like most of their furry friends, they can suffer from hip dysplasia, cataracts, certain allergies (to food, certain types of grass, or skin allergies), BOAS – Brachycephalic Airway Obstructed Syndrome, and hypothyroidism.
+Like most of their furry friends, they can suffer from obesity, ear infections, cataracts, certain allergies (to food, certain types of grass, or skin allergies), BOAS – Brachycephalic Airway Obstructed Syndrome, and hypothyroidism.
 These conditions are most often non-life-threatening and can be identified early with regular vet checks.

 Lifespan